NikaSza/Project-116/README.md

 # Project-116
-A Jupyter notebook for cutting and analyzing LHCb data
+A collection of Python and Jupyter notebook-based tools for analyzing and filtering LHCb data.

 # Description
 (update this later)

 # Requirements
 - Python 3.14.X
+- General
+    - NumPy
+    -  Matplotlib
+    - Uproot
+- Jupyter
+    - IPyWidgets
+    - iPython
+    - iPyFileChooser
+    - Plotly
+- BDT
+    - Scikit-learn
+    - SciPy
-- (update this later)
+    - Pandas

 # Installation
 1. Install the appropriate version of Python onto your system